Committee to Defend America by Aiding the Allies: Involvement in Lend-Lease (1941)

 Similar to in 1940, the CDAAA used popular pressure to exert influence over the U.S. government in favor of Lend-Lease.
-This was primarily directed towards its success in Congress, which they now had direct access to due to the role of their new leader, Ernest Gibson, as Senator of Vermont.
+This was primarily directed towards its success in Congress, which they now had direct access to due to the role of their new leader, Ernest Gibson Jr., as Senator of Vermont.
 In 1941, Gibson presented their position in a statement of support for the bill before the House Committee on Foreign Affairs.
-Previous to this, he had endorsed the bill in spite of its implications on Presidential power, stating that "only large powers will serve to meet the growing threat to our safety.”
+Previous to this, he had endorsed the bill in spite of its implications on Presidential power, stating that "only large powers will serve to meet the growing threat to our safety."

 Meanwhile, Eichelberger used a radio debate against 1936 Republican presidential nominee Alf Landon to appeal for bipartisan support for the bill.

 The CDAAA, again, provided legal support for the Lend-Lease bill.
 The group released a statement by George Rublee, one of the signatories of the New York Times letter of the previous August, that specifically opposed the dictatorship charges made in the minority report of the House Foreign Affairs Committee.
-It states that “the Bill of Rights will still operate.
+It states that "the Bill of Rights will still operate.
 This measure does not add to the powers the President already has as Commander in Chief of the Nation’s armed forces, and under which powers he could get us into war today, if he wanted to.”

 This help facilitated the passage of the Lend-Lease bill through Congress, which was signed into law by Roosevelt on 11th March 1941.
 As the passage of the Lend-Lease bill ensured maximum aid to the Allies, the CDAAA had largely fulfilled its objectives of obtaining Allied support short of war.